Pacific and Indigenous Studies (2023)

-Pacific and Indigenous Studies is available as a major for the Bachelor of Arts and the Bachelor of Social Sciences.
-Pacific and Indigenous Studies may also be included as a second major or minor in other undergraduate degrees, subject to the approval of the Faculty in which the student is enrolled.
+Pacific and Indigenous Studies is available as a first major for the Bachelor of Arts (BA), Bachelor of Climate Change (BCC), and the Bachelor of Social Sciences (BSocSc).
+Pacific and Indigenous Studies may also be included as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

 To complete a minor in Pacific and Indigenous Studies, students must complete 60 points from the papers listed for the Pacific and Indigenous Studies major, including at least 30 points above 100 level.
 Students must include PACIS100 and PACIS200.

 - Prescriptions for the PGCert(P&ISt), PGDip(P&ISt), BA(Hons), BSocSc(Hons), MA and MSocSc

 - Prescriptions for the MPhil

 - 100 Level

 - 500 Level

 - 900 Level

 Prescriptions for the GradCert(P&ISt) and GradDip(P&ISt)